 Let’s talk details.

-…and mix together coconut oil, pure maple syrup, almond butter, vanilla extract, and cinnamon.
-We pour said mixture over the nut mixture, mix well, then bake.
+Mix together coconut oil, pure maple syrup, almond butter, vanilla extract, and cinnamon in a small bowl.
+Pour said mixture over the nut mixture and mix well to combine.
+Spread the granola mixture on a parchment-lined baking sheet and bake.

-After baking, we allow the granola to sit AT LEAST 15 minutes (I usually let mine sit for an hour for good measure) before we dive in.
-Why?
-The sitting process is what yields the most mega of granola chunks you ever did see.
+After baking, allow the granola to sit AT LEAST 15 minutes (I usually let mine sit for an hour for good measure) before we dive in.
+This resting process is what yields the most mega of granola chunks you ever did see.

 Serving options?
 May I be so bold as to say I love just popping the granola straight into my mouth??